Koolana/NLPForRobot/README.md

 torchtext==0.11.0
 ```

 Also, the project uses a tokenizer from the model [ruRoberta](https://huggingface.co/sberbank-ai/ruRoberta-large).
-This model must be downloaded and moved into **/models** folder.
+This model must be downloaded and moved into **models** folder.

 ### Installing